 Notes: The table reports estimates for discretion on the work overall length, defined as the number of days from the awarding date until the effective date of delivery of the work.
 Columns 1 and 6 report the coefficients from a model that includes linear polynomial in the difference of the reserve price from the 300,000 euro threshold.
-Columns 2 and 7 reports the coefficient from a model that includes cubic polynomial in the difference of the reserve price from the 300,000 euro threshold.
-Columns 2 and 8 report the coefficients from a model that includes cubic polynomial in the difference of the reserve price from the 300,000 euro threshold.
+Columns 3 and 8 report the coefficients from a model that includes cubic polynomial in the difference of the reserve price from the 300,000 euro threshold.
+Columns 3 and 8 report the coefficients from a model that includes cubic polynomial in the difference of the reserve price from the 300,000 euro threshold.
 Columns 4 and 9 report the coefficients from a model that includes linear quartic polynomial in the difference of the reserve price from the 300,000 euro threshold.
-Columns 5 and 10 report the coefficients from a model which includes the difference of the reserve price from the 300,000 euro threshold and an interaction variable and an indicator variable for discretion.
-Rows 1 and 5 report the IV-LATE estimates of the effects of discretion on the outcomes (Trattativa Privata), which use the indicator variable equal to one if the reserve price is below 300,000 euro as instrument (Fuzzy RDD).
-Row 5 reports the number of observation; row 6 the average value of the dependent variables; row 7 Bandwidth is the optimal bandwidth calculated using the Imbens and Kalyanaraman (2012) procedure; row 8 reports the use of Fixed Effects for each region-year pair (20 regions and years 2000-2005).
+Columns 5 and 10 report the coefficients from a model which includes the difference of the reserve price from the 300,000 euro threshold and an interaction between this variable and an indicator variable for discretion.
+Rows 1 and 5 report the estimates of the Coefficient and SEs (in parenthesis) of the regression of the outcomes on an indicator variable equal to one if the reserve price is below 300,000 euro as instrument (Fuzzy RDD).
+Row 5 reports the effects of discretion on the outcomes (Trattativa Privata), which use the indicator variable equal to one if the reserve price is below 300,000 euro as instrument (Fuzzy RDD).
+Row 5 reports the number of observation; row 6 the average value of the dependent variables; row 7 Bandwidth is the optimal bandwidth calculated using the Imbens and Kalyanaraman (2012) procedure; row 8 reports the use of Fixed Effects for year 2000-2005; row 9 reports the use of Fixed Effect for each region-year pair (20 regions and years 2000-2005).
 SEs are clustered at region level.
-Significance at the 10% (\), at the 5% (\\), and at the 1% (\\\).
-Source: Statistics for all the public constructon works tendered between 2000 and 2005, with reserve price $y \in [2, 5]$ , in 100,000 euro (2005 equivalents).
-The number of observations is smaller compared the full sample described in Table 1, because we restrict the analysis the optimal bandwidth sample, as in Imbens and Kalyanaraman (2012).
+Significance at the 10% (), at the 5% (), and at the 1% ().
+Source: Statistics for all the public construction works tendered between 2000 and 2005, with reserve price $\gamma \in [2, 5]$, in 100,000 euro (20